GET COMFORTABLE WITH YOUR ONLINE LEARNING ENVIRONMENT

 How much time should you devote to your studies?
 One of the advantages of online learning is the opportunity to study at your own pace.
 Still, earning a degree from UMUC isn't easy, and it will require a commitment of your time and energy.

-You know your own schedule and study habits better than anyone, but as a general rule, expect to spend approximately nine–12 hours of study time per week per 3-credit course.
+You know your own schedule and study habits better than anyone, but as a general rule, expect to spend approximately 9–12 hours of study time per week per 3-credit course, or 18–24 hours of study per week per 6–credit course

 While participating in online discussions are an important part of your grade, don't lose site of other graded activities (defined in the syllabus), and balance your time across all graded activities.